isomerpages/mlaw-corp/news/press-releases/_posts/2011-05-06-Appointment-of-new-Chief-Executive-Intellectual-Property-Office-of-Singapore.md

 ---
-layout: post
-title: Appointment of new Chief Executive, Intellectual Property Office of Singapore
+title: 'Appointment of new Chief Executive, Intellectual Property Office of Singapore'
 permalink: /news/press-releases/appointment-of-new-chief-executive-intellectual-property-office-of-singapore
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 6 May 2011 Posted in [Press releases](/news/press-releases)